damianhakert/damianhakert.github.io/source/handbook/resellers/index.html.md

 Please submit your application for event support [here](https://gitlab.com/gitlab-com/resellers/issues/new) and chose the reseller template.

 Please submit your application for event support in a new issue in the [reseller page of gitlab.com](https://gitlab.com/gitlab-com/resellers/issues).
-When it allowes you to select a tempate, choose the reseller template and fill in responses to the categories.
+When it allows you to select a template, choose the reseller template and fill in responses to the categories.
 All the relevant GitLab parties will be notified once you submit your issue and will be in touch shortly.
 You will be able to track the progress of your submission in the issue.

 ### Online Marketing Support Requests